 Children are a welcome and very important part of St. Olave’s.
-At the beginning of the service, school-aged children are called to the front for a children’s talk.
-Then they are invited downstairs for a lesson with our Child & Youth Minister, Laura Bennett.
-Laura and a youth or parent volunteer lead an assembly where children can contribute an offering and share their latest news.
+Near the beginning of the service, school-aged children are called to the front for a children’s talk.
+Then they are invited downstairs for a lesson with the Child & Youth Minister who leads an assembly where children can contribute an offering and share their latest news.
 The curriculum includes multimedia, Bible stories, games and crafts.

 We are happy to welcome new or visiting students at any time of the year, and students are always welcome to bring a friend.
 Parents may also join the group for part or all of the session as their comfort level dictates.
 Parents are asked to come downstairs at the end of the service to retrieve their children.
 Once a month (usually the first Sunday), children come upstairs to receive blessing during Communion.

-Throughout the year we organize “Family Services” where the students present a reading and sing.
+Throughout the year we organize “Family Services” where the students often present a reading or sing.

 A large focus of our ministry is on giving.
 In the past we have donated our Advent and Lenten offerings to organizations such as